-For businesses that have successfully applied for and received a Paycheck Protection Program (PPP) loan, the reward is a cash inflow to cover payroll related expenses for the next eight weeks.
+For businesses that have successfully applied for and received a Paycheck Protection Program (PPP) loan, the reward is a cash inflow to cover payroll related expenses for the next 24 weeks.
 While this may sound relatively simple, there is great responsibility on the shoulders of the borrower to comply with intended uses and track all monies used.

 What expenses can you pay for with the PPP loan funds?

 - Salary, wages, commissions, cash tips (In all cases, wages or salary in excess of $100,000 per employee annualized are excluded.
 FICA, Medicare, and Social Security payments for employees should not be in the payroll costs.)

 - Vacation, parental, family, medical & sick leave

 - Allowance for dismissal or separation

 - Group health benefits, including premiums

 - State or local tax assessed on the compensation of employees